New Patients (843) 371-5480

 Periodontal TherapyAn Overview

 Treating gum disease promptly and effectively is important.
 Leaving gum disease untreated often leads to additional complex dental concerns, including tooth loss.
-Charleston dentists Dr. James Dickert and Dr. Agatha Lynn offer comprehensive diagnosis and treatment for all stages of gum disease and can help you restore your oral health with appropriate periodontal therapy.

 The Importance of Gum Health